AMReX-Astro/Castro/paper/paper.md

 implemented in an energy-conserving fashion, explicit thermal diffusion, and gray [@castroII] and multigroup [@castroIII] flux limited diffusion radiation hydrodynamics.
-A constrained transport MHD solver based on the CTU algrothm is also available, and can use the same physics sources.
+A constrained transport MHD solver based on the CTU algorithm is also available, and can use the same physics sources.
 Castro can use an arbitrary equation of state and reaction network, and these microphysics routines are provided by the StarKiller project [@starkiller].